prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 Handling Join criteria

-The Join criteria is also available additional predicate input
+The Join criteria is also available in Optional<JdbcExpression> additionalPredicate.

 Resolving Assignment